rahasyae/Fashion-Store_CRUD/README.md

-# Fashion Store Management System
+# Fashion Store

-This is a Python-based Fashion Store Management System that allows both admins and customers to interact with the store.
+This is a Python-based Fashion Store   that allows both admins and customers to interact with the store.
 It provides functionalities such as displaying items, adding items to the cart, managing inventory, and processing payments.

 ## Features